 Recommendations center on correcting these problems in software and business methods, although many of the suggestions would apply more broadly.
-Many authors suggest that standards of patentability and non-obviousness should be raised across all technologies, but especially in software and business methods (Kasdan, 1994; Barton, 2000, 2001; Dreyfuss, 2001; Lunney, 2001; Quillen, 2001; Bakels and Hugenholtz, 2002; Meurer, 2002).
-This recommendation appears to have been followed to some extent by the USPTO after about 2001, and was reinforced by the Supreme Court decision in KSR v Teleflex.21
+Many authors suggest that standards of patentability and non-obviousness should be raised across all technologies, but especially in software and business methods (Barton 2000, 2001, Kasdan 1994, Bakels and Hugenholtz 2002, Lunney 2001, Quillen 2001, Dreyfuss 2001, Meurer 2002).
+This recommendation appears to have been followed to some extent by the USPTO after about 2001, and was reinforced by the Supreme Court decision in KSR v Teleflex.22 subject matter be restricted to "the repeatable production or transformation of material objects."

-On the other hand, there is considerable variation in the recommendations with respect to subject matter extensions to software and business methods, ranging all the way from the AIPLA position that business methods receive the same treatment as other technologies to Thomas' (1999) recommendation that subject matter be restricted to 'the repeatable production or transformation of material objects'.
 Nevertheless, a number of legal scholars, including Dreyfuss, Meurer, and Bakels and Hugenholtz, have called for reinstatement of the business method exception.
 Again, to a limited extent this has happened with the Bilski decision.

+On the other hand, there is considerable variation in the recommendations with respect to subject matter extensions to software and business methods, ranging all the way from the AIPLA position that business methods receive the same treatment as other technologies to Thomas' 1999 recommendation that